leo-colisson/proof-at-the-end/README.md

 ## Changelog

+- 2022/02/07:
+  1. [issue 2](https://github.com/leo-colisson/proof-at-the-end/issues/2) was not really solved in fact...
+Now, I use a more robust method to detect the current section: I write in an AUX file the label of the proof section.
+This way, I don't need anymore to use dirty tricks to recover the section label.
+  2. Change the default text when the appendix is in an external file, and add options like `text link external appendix` to customize the text appearing when the appendix is in an external file.
+Of course, you can still change it using `text link` directly.
 - 2022/02/04:
   1. Add a way to put theorems in different files. (see `external appendix`)
   2. Change the path for auxiliary files (should be transparent for the user)